rg-engineering/ioBroker.daswetter/README.md

 * (bluefox) Added the roles and the names to states
 * (bluefox) Icons moved to admin directory

-### 2.0.1
-* (René) deleting of unused date structur to avoid confusion about missing updates

 ### 2.0.0
-* (René) new datastructure !not compatible to version 1.x! now parsing all data from xml and store them in datapoints for compatibility: in configuration old data structure can be enabled (default) needs also 2.x of vis-weather-widget
+* (René) new datastructure !not compatible to version 1.x! now parsing all data from xml and store them in datapoints for compatibility: in configuration old data structure can be enabled needs also 2.x of vis-weather-widget

 ### 1.0.3